puzzleboks/marvel_timelines_js/README.md

 ## Project

 A simple front-end JavaScript application that interacts with the Marvel API.
 It returns, in descending order by date, a timeline of major events in the Marvel universe in which a particular superhero appears.
-The user can then see an image of the first published issue of that event.
+The user can then see an image of the first published issue of each event.

 ## Technologies